Communities

 • In this vein, another valuable activity at the network level would be centralizing resources on identifying ChatGPT produced content.
 This could be a page that references tools with some evaluation of their effectiveness and which are used in other communities.
 Additionally, the page may include guidance on how to use these tools efficiently in a moderation workflow or get the most use out of them.

-Suggested 11 months ago by Lux‭
+Suggested over 1 year ago by Lux‭